 The Breton Plots

-The Breton Plots were established in 1929.
-These plots were originally designed to find a “system of farming suitable for the wooded soil belt.”
+The Classical Plots were the first research plots at the facility, established in 1929.
+These plots were designed to find a “system of farming suitable for the wooded soil belt.”
 The “Gray-Wooded” soils are now known as Gray Luvisolic soils and occur in the northern interior plains of Manitoba, Saskatchewan, and Alberta.
 The largest area occurs in Alberta (20 million hectares), of which 5.7 million hectares are potentially arable.
-Today, the Breton Plots provide a model of how diverse cropping practices affect typical Gray Luvisolic soils.
+Today, the Breton Plots are a model of how diverse cropping practices affect typical Gray Luvisolic soils.

 The Hendrigan Plots were named for Lou Hendrigan, a local farmer who believed the best agricultural system for the Gray soils was a continuous forage system, grown to feed cattle on a mixed farm.
 He thought the best forage for the area was a mixture of fescue grass, which is suited to the soil and climate, and a legume such as White Dutch Clover.
 The purpose of the clover is to fix nitrogen from the atmosphere and supply it to the soil, and the grass adds organic matter, especially because of its large root systems.